tareqanwar/cv/README.md

 - Built websites for my clients using paid and custom theme.
 - Built few plugins for my clients.
 - Have a lot experience in customizing or adding functionality in WP websites.
+- I have added a plugin I have developed for public use in the portfolio section.

 ### EDUCATION: